 Facilities & HVAC Operations

-Air handlers and pumps will be analyzed to ensure they are meeting the proper ventilation requirements.
-After evaluation, necessary repairs will be made, and pumps replaced as needed.
-Frequent air filter replacements will facilitate maintaining air quality.
+Air handlers and pumps were analyzed by an outside environmental consultant hired by CUNY to ensure they are meeting the proper ventilation requirements.
+After evaluation, necessary repairs are in progress with pumps being replaced as needed.
+Frequent air filter replacements will maintain air quality.

-Facility structures will be modified to increase safe contacts within facility.
-Mariano Alemany will coordinate this area.
+Facility structures are being modified to increase the safety of contacts in facility structures.
+Mariano Alemany is coordinating this area.

 Reopening Faculty and Department Offices